ember-learn/ember-blog/content/the-ember-times-issue-195.md

 Be kind,

-the crowd and the Learning Team
+Jared Galanis and the Learning Team